Sloth Bear in India: Habitat, Behavior & Where to Spot

-The sloth bear (Melursus ursinus) is one of India’s most distinctive wildlife species.
-Unlike other bears, sloth bears are insect-eating specialists, known for their shaggy black fur, long snouts, and powerful claws.
-Despite their somewhat comical appearance, they are strong, fast, and highly defensive when threatened.
+The sloth bear (Melursus ursinus) stands out as one of India’s most unique wild animals.
+Unlike other bear species, sloth bears are insect-eaters, best known for their shaggy black coat, long snout, and strong digging claws.
+They may look a bit odd at first, but they’re powerful, quick on their feet, and fiercely defensive when startled.

 Physical Characteristics & Adaptations